Features

 Antipode

-Antipode is another coffee shop from Down Under, which guarantees – besides being greeted with a g’day – a cracking cup of Joe (they use Square Mile Red Brick beans here, in everything from ultra-smooth flat whites to tumeric lattes made with almond milk) and a ridiculous toasted sandwich (like a loaded kimchi grilled cheese with mature cheddar).
-Come 5pm on weekends there’s a seamless transition from espresso to espresso martinis, and natural wine…
+Antipode is another coffee shop from Down Under, which guarantees – besides being greeted with a g’day – a cracking cup of Joe (they use Square Mile Red Brick beans here, in everything from ultra-smooth flat whites to tumeric lattes made with almond milk).
+Grub is equally delicious: any grumpy day can be fixed by a loaded kimchi grilled cheese with mature cheddar.
+Come 5pm on weekends there’s a seamless transition from espresso to espresso martinis, with natural wine and Aussie beers to boot.

 Good for: A hit of Melbourne coffee culture